kubernetes/enhancements/keps/sig-node/3085-pod-conditions-for-starting-completition-of-sandbox-creation/README.md

 - Feature Flag defaults to enabled.
 - Add test case for graceful shutdown.
 - Add test case for sandbox condition if pod fails to mount volume from a missing secret.
+- Clarify and define the order between the `PodReadyToStartContainers` condition and the DRA `Allocate()` (devicemanager's Allocate gRPC calls to the device plugin).
+  Add documententation and a test to verify the behaviour.

 #### GA